-The purpose of Colorado Geological survey Open File Report 08-12, Geologic Map of the Cameron Mountain Quadrangle, Chaffee, Fremont, and Park Counties, Colorado is to describe the geologic setting, mineral and ground-water resources, and geologic hazards of this 7.5-minute quadrangle located southwest of Denver in central Colorado.
+The purpose of this map is to describe the geologic setting, mineral and ground-water resources, and geologic hazards of this 7.5-minute quadrangle located southwest of Denver in central Colorado.
 The original field work for this map was completed by C.A.
 Wallace and A. D. Lawson in 1997; this is the newly colorized version of the original Cameron Mountain map, Open File Report 98-04.
 Digital ZIP/PDF download.
 OF-08-12D

 From the Author’s Notes: